Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 These homemade vegan bagels use just five simple ingredients and create that perfect chewy texture with a slightly crispy exterior that rivals any bakery.
-I brush them with soy milk instead of egg wash to get that classic golden color, and they freeze well for breakfast prep.
+I brush them with soy milk instead of egg wash to get them lightly golden brown, and they freeze well for breakfast prep.
 Making bagels from scratch might sound intimidating, but I promise, this foolproof recipe makes it really easy!

 homemade healthy easy vegan bagels recipe on a baking sheet